abuisman/freudjs/README.md

 A behaviour is a simple class with a constructor that gets passed the element they are applied to.
 That class can then do all sorts of magical and not so magical things with that element.

+This concept started out as a jQuery library I built a few years ago ([abuisman/jquery-freud](https://github.com/abuisman/jquery-freud/)).
+Nowadays I found myself not wanting to introduce jQuery in new projects, but also not wanting to setup using bigger UI libraries like React and Vue.
+I therefore revamped the freud concept into this VanillaJS incarnation.

 ## An example (ES6)

 ````